Feds Ordered to Pay $20.3M for Wartime Pollution Cleanup

 “While patriotism played a role, and while the refineries profited, the court finds that Exxon has shown from the historical record that the government effectively left the companies no choice in contracting to make and supply avgas, and little room to maneuver on contract terms,” Rosenthal wrote Wednesday in two identical 113-page orders.

-Further undermining the government’s efforts to limit liability, Exxon produced evidence Standard Oil sought approval during World War II for a master separator at its Baton Rouge site to remove oil and oily silt from wastewater the plant expelled before it was discharged into a Mississippi River tributary.
+Further undermining the government’s efforts to limit liability, Exxon produced evidence Standard Oil sought approval during World War II for a master separator at its Baton Rouge site to remove oil and oily silt from wastewater the plant discharged into a Mississippi River tributary.

 “Because federal wartime policy was fixed on prioritizing maximum avgas production in the two refineries, and in devoting available materials and labor to serve that overriding goal, federal approval for the master separator was refused,” wrote Rosenthal, a George H.W.
 Bush appointee and chief judge of the Southern District of Texas.